cardstack/card-pay-protocol/OPERATIONS.md

 3. Enter the supplier's "depot" gnosis safe address in the address field in the `isRegistered` row and click on the "Query" button.

+## Reward Pool

+### Setup Tally
+The `setup` function of the reward pool allows us to configure the tally address.
+The wallet of tally address will be able to execute administrative functions on the reward pool, most importantly, "submitPayeeMerkleRoot".

+1. In the blockscout explorer, select the network that you are working within (xDai or Sokol) and navigate to the RewardPool contract (we keep a record of the deployed contracts at `addresses-{network}.json`) by entering the contract address in the blockscout search field.
+2. Select the "Write Contract" tab.
+3. Click on the "Connect to Metamask" tab.
+4. Select the Trezor Card Protocol Owner for the correct network in metamask.
+5. Locate the "Setup" row and enter tally address into the input field.
+8. Click on the "Write" button in the "Setup" row.
+9. In the Metamask popup that appears click on the "Confirm" button.
+The default gas price selected is probably just fine since gas is so plentiful in Layer 2 networks.
+10. After the transaction has completed, you can confirm the setup configuration by clicking on the "Read Contract" tab and reviewing the field "tally".

+### Submit Merkle Root

+1. In the blockscout explorer, select the network that you are working within (xDai or Sokol) and navigate to the RewardPool contract (we keep a record of the deployed contracts at `addresses-{network}.json`) by entering the contract address in the blockscout search field.
+2. Select the "Write Contract" tab.
+3. Click on the "Connect to Metamask" tab.
+4. Select the Trezor Tally for the correct network in metamask.
+5. To generate the merkle root, there is no convenient api to do so.
+But, you can run this [test file](https://github.com/cardstack/tally-service/blob/master/safe_transaction_service/history/tests/test_merkle_tree.py) with the payment list as your input data.
+Ensure that token address in input data used is the same as ones that you find from "getTokens" row in readProxy tab of TokenManager contract.
+6. Locate the "submitPayeeMerkleRoot" row and enter merkle root into `payeeRoot` e.g. 0x1a5f943271002f4e099fe7128ef8a902a753e39479cedf5159fc8abda4f83ba4 (it should be a hex string 64 characters long excluding 0x)
+7. Click on the "Write" button in the "submitPayeeMerkleRoot" row.
+8. In the Metamask popup that appears click on the "Confirm" button.
+The default gas price selected is probably just fine since gas is so plentiful in Layer 2 networks.
+9. After the transaction has completed, you can confirm your submission of merkle root by returning to transaction page of the RewardPool contract.
+Additionally, you can inspect the field "numPaymentCycles" in readProxy tab to check that the payment cycle has incremented from before submission.

+### Withdraw Rewards

+1. In the blockscout explorer, select the network that you are working within (xDai or Sokol) and navigate to the RewardPool contract (we keep a record of the deployed contracts at `addresses-{network}.json`) by entering the contract address in the blockscout search field.
+2. Select the "Write Contract" tab
+3. Click on the "Connect to Metamask" tab
+4. Select your User Wallet that controls the rewarded address (payee address) for the correct network in metamask.
+The rewarded address is usually the owner of a prepaid card.
+5. Navigate to tally's open api (staging: https://tally-service-staging.stack.cards/, production: TODO).
+Enter your address into `payee_address` field in `/merkle-proofs` api.
+You will get a list of objects that include proofs.
+Choose one object and extract the values for `proof` and `tokenAddress`.
+6. Locate the "balanceForProof" at readProxy tab.
+Ether the token address into `payableToken`, the proof into `proof`, into each input field respectively.
+Repeat usual metamask steps and click button "Query".
+Take note of the balance.
+7. Locate the "withdraw" row at writeProxy tab.
+Enter the token address into `payableToken`, the amount to withdraw in wei into `amount`,the proof into `proof`, into each input field respectively.
+The `amount` value cannot exceed balance in step 6.
+8. Click on the "Write" button in the "withdraw" row.
+9. In the Metamask popup that appears click on the "Confirm" button.
+The default gas price selected is probably just fine since gas is so plentiful in Layer 2 networks.
+10. After the transaction has completed, you can confirm your balance by entering your address in the the blockscout explorer search field.
+Inspect the Tokens tab to find transfers of new tokens.